 Lashon enrolls many students from the neighborhood where the primary home language is not English, with a high percentage of the student body classifying as English Learners.
 Services provided to ELs begin with identification.
 When a child matriculates at Lashon Academy (regardless of date of enrollment), we administer the Home Language Survey.
-Those students whose parents indicate the child's primary language is other than English on the Home Language Survey, and who have not previously been assessed for English language proficiency in a California public school, are assessed using the California English Language Development Test (CELDT) or English Language Proficiency Assessments for California (ELPAC) within 30 days of enrollment.
-The Director of Curriculum & Instruction will work with the CELDT testing coordinator to use annual CELDT/ELPAC data and CAASPP data, teacher observations, and optional parent input to identify English Learners.
-Identified students will be placed in one of five categories based on the California English Language Development Standards levels: Beginners, Early Intermediate, Intermediate, Early Advanced, or Advanced.
-Students who score Early Advanced or Advanced are classified as Initial Fluent English Proficient (IFEP).
+Those students whose parents indicate the child's primary language is other than English on the Home Language Survey, and who have not previously been assessed for English language proficiency in a California public school, are assessed using the English Language Proficiency Assessments for California (ELPAC) within 30 days of enrollment.
+The Director of Curriculum & Instruction will work with the ELPAC testing coordinator to use annual ELPAC data and CAASPP data, teacher observations, and optional parent input to identify English Learners.
+Identified students will be placed in one of four levels based on the ELPAC levels: Level 4: well developed; Level 3: moderately developed; Level 2: somewhat developed; and Level 1: minimally developed.
+Students who score moderately developed or well developed are classified as Initial Fluent English Proficient (IFEP).
 These students will be monitored to ensure they maintain English proficiency, and any students who appear not to maintain proficiency will be retested and may be reclassified as ELs if indicated by the School's criteria.
 Students will be assessed at the beginning of each school year or upon enrollment at the School.